MiamiOH-CSE274/Portfolio/README.md

-The running time of size() is always constant due to existing control structures within other methods. find(), get(), add(), and remove() are selectively constant (for cases of an index of 0 or size-1 (where the size variable is actually numItems)) but otherwise will run in linear time. getAll is constant because it concatenates a LinkedList to the end of the main one, meaning an index of numItems-1 is used.
+The running time of size() is always constant due to existing control structures within other methods. find(), get(), add(), and remove() are selectively constant (for cases of an index of 0 or size-1 (where the size variable is actually numItems)) but otherwise will run in linear time to access the xth node among n nodes. getAll is constant because it concatenates a LinkedList to the end of the main one, meaning an index of numItems-1 is used.
 The constructor method for these purposes is constant, but one could make a linear-time constructor for a predetermined arrangement of data.
 In fact I should probably do that before the final iteration of this portfolio.In terms of space requirements, the data structure has exactly n records(nodes), 1 for each stored item.